kvjmistry/NueXSec/README.md

 Be sure to read the comments in the relevant files you're using, the header files contain information what each class and function is doing!

 MCC9:

+The analysis code lives in the Analysis folder.
+To compile, type `make` in the directory.

+To run you can do:
 ```
 ./nuexsec --mc path_to_mc_file --ext path_to_ext_file -- data path_to_on_beam_data_file
 ```

 Full options are available by doing `./nuexsec --h`

+The mc file is really an overlay file.
+I haven't built the functionality for fullmc yet.

 Additional functionality includes providing the path to a custom configuration text file using `-c config.txt` (see utility.h for the formatting of the `configure` function used to set the cut values).
 If this is not set, the code will use a set of default parameters in `main.h`.